Knee Osteoarthritis Specialists Eugene

 About Knee Osteoarthritis

-Knee osteoarthritis can limit squatting, stairs, and running, but it does not mean you have to stop being active.
-Physical therapy improves strength, mobility, and load tolerance so the knee moves better and hurts less.
-The goal is confident activity with fewer flare-ups.
-Knee OA often does well with PT and does not require injections or surgery.
+Knee osteoarthritis can limit squatting, stairs, and activity, but it does not mean you have to stop moving.
+Physical therapy improves strength, mobility, and load tolerance so the knee feels better and daily activity becomes more manageable.

 Expected Recovery Window